bitcoin-s/bitcoin-s/docs/applications/node.md

 #### Callbacks

-We support call backs for the following events that happen on the bitcoin p2p network:
+Bitcoin-S support call backs for the following events that happen on the bitcoin p2p network:

 1. onTxReceived
 2. onBlockReceived